llSourcell/IPMQuickstart-iOS/README.md

 The app uses Cocoapods for dependencies.
 Run 'pod install' to install the dependencies, then open IPMQuickstart.xcworkspace to view the project.

 Once you've compiled and run the project and you're good to go!
-The app will generate a username and autoconnect to the 'general' channel
+The app will generate a username and autoconnect to the 'general' channel.

+##Screenshot

 ![screenshot of chat app](http://i.imgur.com/WOpm5qe.png)